 Select all slides and make them advance automatically by checking the checkbox next to After and the time duration on the Transitions tab.Enter the slide advance time.
 Five seconds is enough for a passer-by to read through the lines and get familiar with the promo.
 If your slide has more text, increase the time accordingly.

 Save your presentation.
 Here you have two options: you can either play it from your computer or you can use a TV.

 - You can save it as a standard .ppt file and play it from your computer.
 In this case you will need a VGA, DVI or HDMI cable depending on your computer and your TV.
 Also, your computer has to be somewhere near the TV so you can easily control it.
 After you set everything up, just put your presentation on loop and enjoy.

 - Save your presentation as an .mp4 video file.
-For example, use iSpring Suite.
+For example, use iSpring Converter Pro.
 Besides converting your presentation into a video, this app can save it as an HTML5 or a flash file, customize the video resolution, keep the effects and triggers without decreasing the image and video quality.
 Transfer your video to a flash drive, connect it to the USB port of your TV and start the video.
 Set the repeat mode on your TV to play it on loop.